 After a successful farrowing, you will need to carry out litter equalisation.
 When you moved the sows to the farrowing unit, you had already decided how many piglets each sow should have after litter equalisation (the number of functional teats).

 Move the remaining piglets to foster sows.
 Make sure that the first parity sows get the same number of piglets as the number of teats they have.
-Studies have shown that the future milk yield for each teat depends on its use in first parity.
-This means that unused teats in first parity will have little or no milk yield during the second and all subsequent parities.
+Studies have shown that the future milk yield for each teat depends on its use in the first parity.
+This means that unused teats in the first parity will have little or no milk yield during the second and all subsequent parities.
 It is essential to implement systematic procedures for litter equalisation and the care of foster sows to make sure you have as many viable and healthy piglets at weaning as possible.

 Carrying out litter equalisation

 - When all piglets have received enough colostrum 12-24 hours after farrowing